grinsted/pop_europe/README.md

 # Approach
-* unsupervised clustering of S2 imagery
+* unsupervised clustering of S2 multiband (after a PCA/ICA transform)
 * Bounded linear regression to determine the relative pop density in each cluster.